OumniaBASSI/OumniaBASSI/README.md

 </p>

 ## 🚀 About Me:
 Hey there!
-I'm Oumnia, a coding sorceress passionate about turning lines of code into extraordinary experiences.
-I dwell in the realms of C, Python, and Web Development, weaving digital wonders one keystroke at a time.
+I'm Oumnia, a coding sorceress who loves turning coffee and code into digital magic.
+I craft web experiences using React, Node.js, Express, and MongoDB, occasionally summoning some Laravel and PHP spells too.

+When I’m not building full-stack applications, I’m probably exploring new frameworks or debugging with a smile.
 Fun fact?
-I speak binary fluently! 😉
+I speak fluent binary and sarcasm. 😉
 ## ✨ What I Do:
 - **Crafting Code:** Building elegant solutions that defy gravity and expectations.
 - **Debugging Artistry:** Turning bugs into stepping stones for innovation.